 It just is.

 Once found, all questions about it cease.
 It doesn’t need to be qualified, theorized, conjectured or worshipped.
 In a sense, it evades the changing times — it has been the same uniter since time immemorial.
-It doesn't follow the contours of time nor space, and it escapes cause and effect, yet it is the totality upon which these things are allowed to operate or even exist.

 If no-self had a definition, this would come close to it, although it doesn’t hit it precisely.
 There are simply no words that can describe it.
-It is not even no-self, becouse this implies that there was once a self.
+It is not even no-self, because this implies that there was once a self.